The-going/evlproject/content/core/user-api/flags/_index.md

 ### Synchronizing on a group of flags {#synchronizing-on-flags}

-An event flag group is an efficient mechanism for synchronizing multiple threads, based on a 32bit value, where each individual bit represents the state of a particular event defined by the application.
+An event flag group is an efficient and lightweight mechanism for synchronizing multiple threads, based on a 32bit value, in which each individual bit represents the state of a particular event defined by the application.
 Therefore, each group defines 32 individual events, from bit #0 to bit #31.
 Threads can wait for bits to be posted by other threads.
 Although EVL's event flag group API is somewhat reminiscent of the [eventfd interface](http://man7.org/linux/man-pages/man2/eventfd.2.html), it is much simpler: